White Cane Day

 It is no longer unusual for the blind and visually impaired to walk down the street, shop in a store, operate machinery, or work in an office.
 However, more still needs to be done since there is a shockingly high rate of 70% unemployment in this special population group.

 We invite you to join us in an enlightening, fun walk followed by a deliciously delightful picnic.
 The one mile walk begins and ends at Beacon Lighthouse for the Blind.
 We promise a great experience and delicious food as we celebrate White Cane Day.

-If you have any additional questions regarding our event please contact Claire at (940)767-0888
+If you have any additional questions regarding our event please contact Ashlee at (940) 767-0888

 Come out and show your support.